 Once a year, your child will have an annual review of their Statement of Special Educational Needs or Education Health and Care Plan.
 This brings together your views along with those of school and everyone who helps your child to look at progress and to ensure that the provision remains appropriate.

-We also ensure that contact between home and school is constant through the use of home/school diaries, newsletters, electronic learning journals, text messages and updated PLIMS.
+We also ensure that contact between home and school is constant through the use of Tapestry, electronic newsletters, text messages and social media updates.
 Parents are constantly kept up to date to ensure they are fully informed of activities and progress.

 We recognise that some pupils have significant communication impairments which potentially limits their opportunity to play an active role in school life.
 However we are 100% committed to ensuring that all pupils are involved in all aspects of school life.
 Therefore, we are fully committed to using a range of communication support programmes and using parents as advocates to ensure that everyone is listened to.